TheCacophonyProject/fake-thermal-camera/README.md

 1. `http://localhost:2040/sendCPTVFrames?repeat=10&hotspots=[{"shapeType":"circle","x":-5,"y":0,"width":20,"height":20,"minTemp":5000,"maxTemp":6000}]`

-   - This draws a circle hotspot over every frame of the default cptv-file (person.cptv), this will be repeated 10 times (the CPTV file will be played back 10 times)
+   - This draws a circle hotspot over every frame of the default cptv-file (possum.cptv), this will be repeated 10 times (the CPTV file will be played back 10 times)
    - The hotspot will be the biggest circle that fits into the square, starting at top left (-5,0) with width 20 and height 20.
 The values of the hotspot will range between 5000 and 6000

 1. `http://localhost:2040/sendCPTVFrames?generate=True&hotspots=[{"shapeType":"rectangle","x":25,"y":30,"width":15,"height":50,"minTemp":4500,"maxTemp":4500}, {"shapeType":"circle","x":50,"y":50,"width":20,"height":40,"minTemp":5000,"maxTemp":6000}]`